Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 How Many People Listen To Podcasts On Spotify?

-With over 100 million regular podcast listeners, Spotify has seen a ten-fold increase since 2019.
+With over 100 million regular podcast listeners, Spotify has seen a tenfold increase since 2019.

 Additionally, more than 500 million people have tuned into at least one podcast on the platform.

-In the US, Spotify is projected to reach 42.4 million podcast listeners by 2025.
+Spotify is projected to reach 42.4 million podcast listeners in the US by 2025.
 Meanwhile, in 2024, there were 40.0 million listeners, up from 36.3 million in 2023.
 This 4.1 million increase in just one year highlights Spotify’s expanding influence in the podcasting world.

 The following table displays the number of podcast listeners on Spotify by year: